 LIMITING NON-ESSENTIAL ACCESS

 Out of an abundance of caution, and in order to protect staff, patients and Whitcomb Terrace residents, Aspen Valley Hospital is limiting non-essential access to all locations to help limit potential exposure to novel coronavirus, COVID-19.
-In an effort to maintain Aspen Valley Hospital’s operational status, all patients and visitors will be asked screening questions prior to entering the Hospital or any other Aspen Valley Hospital facilities, until further notice.
+In an effort to maintain Aspen Valley Hospital’s operational status, all patients and visitors will be asked screening questions and have their temperature taken prior to entering the Hospital or any other Aspen Valley Hospital facilities, until further notice.

 Aspen Valley Hospital itself will also have limited access points: